thedoritos/ofLandscape/README.md

 remains in portrait, which means the annoying pulling down tab will appear on the left or right side of your screen.

-In my example, ofLandscape, the probrem is solved.
-And you will see the annoying center in the correct direction and bit confortable.
+In my example, ofLandscape, the problem is solved.
+And you will see the annoying center in the correct orientation and bit confortable.

 <ul>
   <li>Using "of_v0.7.4_ios_release"</li>